Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Algorithms

 \section{Algorithms}

 In this Appendix, we list the spectral decomposition and forecasting algorithms developed in Sections~\ref{secGalerkinImplementation} and~\ref{secTimeChange}.

 Algorithm~\ref{algBasis} summarizes the construction of our data-driven orthonormal basis of $ L^2( M, \mu ) $ via diffusion maps.
 This algorithm also includes a summary of the kernel density estimation and bandwidth-parameter tuning procedures.
-These procedures require a set $ \{ \epsilon_l \} $ of candidate bandwidth parameters and a nearest-neighbor truncation parameter $ k_\text{nn} $ as additional inputs; see \cite{BerryHarlim15,BerryEtAl15} for complete descriptions.
+These procedures require a set $ \{ \epsilon_l \} $ of candidate bandwidth parameters and a nearest-neighbor truncation parameter $ k_\text{nn} $ as additional inputs; see \cite{BerryHarlim16,BerryEtAl15} for complete descriptions.
 We note that the content of Algorithm~\ref{algBasis} and the other algorithms in the paper are intended to be at a conceptual level, and some of the steps would be implemented differently in practice to ensure efficiency.
-In particular, in applications with $ N \gg 1 $, we can truncate $ P $ to $ k $ nearest neighbors (incurring small loss of accuracy due to exponential decay of $ K_\epsilon $).
-Also, it is customary for efficiency and stability to obtain the eigenvalues and eigenvectors of $ P $ from the eigenproblem for the symmetric matrix $ S = D^{1/2} P D^{-1/2} $, where $ D $ is an $ N \times N $ diagonal matrix with $ D_{ii} = \sum_{j=1}^N H_{ij} $.
+In particular, in applications with large sample numbers $ N $, we can truncate $ P $ to $ k \ll N $ nearest neighbors (incurring a small loss of accuracy by virtue of the exponential decay of $ K_\epsilon $).
+Also, it is customary for efficiency and stability to obtain the eigenvalues and eigenvectors of $ P $ from the eigenproblem for the symmetric matrix $ S = D^{1/2} P D^{-1/2} $, where $ D $ is an $ N \times N $ diagonal matrix with $ D_{ii} = \tilde d_i $ defined in Step~3 of the main calculation phase of Algorithm~\ref{algBasis}.
 The eigenfunctions of $ P $ and the inner product weights $ w $ can be computed from the eigenvectors of $ S $ through the relationships in the last step of Algorithm~\ref{algBasis}.
-We refer the reader to \cite{CoifmanLafon06,BerryHarlim15,BerrySauer15,BerryEtAl15,Giannakis15} for further details on the numerical implementation and error estimates for this class of kernel algorithms.
+We refer the reader to \cite{CoifmanLafon06,BerryHarlim16,BerrySauer16b,BerryEtAl15,Giannakis15} for further details on the numerical implementation and error estimates for this class of kernel algorithms.